Shopify/shopify-api-js/docs/usage/customsessions.md

   /*
-    The deleteCallback takes in the id, and uses the redis `del` method to delete it from the store If the session can be deleted, we return true Otherwise, we return false
+    The deleteCallback takes in the id, and uses the redis `del` method to delete it from the store If the session can be deleted, return true Otherwise, return false
   */
   deleteCallback = async (id: string) => {
     try {